skip to Main Content

 Solutions like Sonatus Updater can enable updates to many kinds of vehicle software.

-Over the air updates are a powerful tool that is growing in popularity the automotive industry, especially following the lead of Tesla, Mercedes-Benz, Hyundai, and others which are actively offering vehicle software updates.
-To achieve this gradual transformation through software, it requires the underlying hardware to anticipate the future over the air updates and to include hardware technology that allows ongoing development after manufacture.
+Over-the-air updates are a powerful tool that is growing in popularity in the automotive industry, especially following the lead of Tesla, Mercedes-Benz, Hyundai, and others, which are actively offering vehicle software updates.
+To achieve this gradual transformation through software, it requires the underlying hardware to anticipate future over-the-air updates and to include hardware technology that allows ongoing development after manufacture.
+While many OEMs may not be ready for a fully open technology platform and may be concerned about connecting to external systems for cybersecurity, there still remains the opportunity for software updates over time that can integrate seamlessly with existing vehicle systems if the vehicle was designed in advance to be upgradable.

 New business models

-A universal focus across the automotive industry is understanding how upgradable software can unlock new business models and new functionality.
-Vehicle software offers the potential to offer new capabilities to drivers, whether through their infotainment system or vehicle apps.
-As an example, it’s difficult to find vehicles that do not offer music streaming in their infotainment systems, while only a few years ago, this integration was very new.
-Software defined vehicles offer the automotive industry the flexibility to respond to new trends as they arrive and offer new features customers demand, similar to their experience with smartphones.
+A universal focus across the automotive industry is understanding how upgradable software can unlock new business models and functionality.
+Vehicle software offers the potential to provide new capabilities to drivers, whether through their infotainment system or vehicle apps.
+For example, it isn’t easy to find vehicles that do not offer music streaming, while only a few years ago, this integration was very new.
+Software defined vehicles offer the automotive industry the flexibility to respond to new trends as they arrive and offer new features that customers demand, similar to their experience with smartphones.

 Connecting vehicles with smartphone apps